Course Details and Tutors

 Q: What if my students have a long break between their classes?

-Study Hall is available at all blocks; however, students may only take one study hall per day.
-Study hall is not available for middle schoolers at this time.
+Study Hall is available at all blocks; however, students may only take ONE study hall per day.
+Students registering for Study Hall must be capable of sitting quietly for 90 minutes without talking or disrupting other students during the study hall block

 Q: How do I determine if a class is offered this year and when?